University Grant Program (UGP)

 - formally acknowledge the support of the University of Montana in all publications, exhibition, or performances resulting from the UGP funding.

-- electronically submit a final written report to the Office of the Vice President for Research and Creative Scholarship and to the Mansfield Library ScholarWorks by September 30, 2016.
+- electronically submit a final written report by September 30, 2017, to the Office of the Vice President for Research and Creative Scholarship, and Dr. Wendy Walker at the Mansfield Library for inclusion in ScholarWorks.
 The report (up to two pages) must summarize results.
 Oral presentations are not acceptable.
 Awardees who do not submit a final report may not be eligible for subsequent UGP grants.

 - understand that all non-expendable materials purchased with UGP funds are UM property.